19 Best Things to Do in Timisoara: The Ultimate 2026 Guide

 It’s also one of my favorite cities in Romania – and I’m sure it will become yours too after you check out my recommended things to see and do in the city!

-You can stroll around to admire the historical buildings or grab a meal at one of the many central restaurants or fast-food spots in the area.
+You can stroll around to admire the Secessionist architecture (the buildings are stunning) or grab a meal at one of the many restaurants or fast-food spots lining the promenade.

-Speaking of food, make sure to check out my article recommending the best places to eat in Timisoara.
+Speaking of food, make sure to check out my article recommending the best places to eat in Timisoara so you don’t waste a meal on a tourist trap..

 Don’t miss the charming “She-Wolf” statue aka the “Lupa Capitolina Landmark” or “Lupoaicei’s Statue”.
 It’s a replica of the legendary statue that tells the story of Remus and Romulus, the two founders of Rome who were raised by a she-wolf.